tekknolagi/droplet/README.md

 2. You're going to want a lot of disk space and bandwidth.

 TODO:
--image deletion of some sort
--some way to stamp out imgur
+1. some way to stamp out imgur
--Rackspace
+2. Rackspace
--client gzipping
+3. client gzipping
--client md5
+4. client md5